dvrpc/lode-loader/README.md

 This takes a while, probably 1-3 hours depending on your internet and RAM.

 ### Data
-The columns from the raw data are viewable [here.](https://lehd.ces.census.gov/data/lodes/LODES8/LODESTechDoc8.0.pdf) This includes some good general info.
+The columns from the raw data are viewable [here.](https://lehd.ces.census.gov/data/lodes/LODES8/LODESTechDoc8.0.pdf) for lodes8, the most recent lode set at the time of this writing.
+This includes some good general info.

 At the high level: